 With 2000 whales migrating north from June to July and then south (with their young) to Antarctic waters from September to November, whale watching is the thing to do.
-Boats leave from Currumbene Creek Wharf and you will find some booking offices in Owen Street.
+Boats leave from Currumbene Creek Wharf.

 For land-based whale sightings, the purposely ruined Cape St. George lighthouse at the end of Stoney Creek Road over in Booderee National Park, is the place.
 Prepare with sunscreen, binoculars, patience, calm weather and an early morning or late afternoon time slot.

 Although you can see whales from the shore, it could take quite some time.
 It’s probably best to go on a boat tour.
 There are slow boats and fast boats so take your pick.